RadiantLabs/microgrid-appliance-analysis/README.md

 ## TODO

-- Import load profiles into app
-- Merge with HOMER in grid
+- Merge usage profile with HOMER Combined Table (as a computed property)
 - Add calcs to match Adam's spreadsheet
 - Color columns based on if they are calculated or if they are for the appliance
-- Break fetch out into a reusable function, switch to avoid generators?

-* Create grid of inputs
+- Create grid of inputs
   - Appliance:
     - kW to kW-factor
     - grain to grain-factor